-When we were snorkeling in this spot, we saw another group of dolphins swimming a few meters away from us (no pictures unfortunately, as we were to mesmerized to capture it).
+When we were snorkeling in this spot, we saw another group of dolphins swimming a few meters away from us (no pictures unfortunately, as we were too mesmerized to capture it).
 The second time of the day!
 We couldn’t believe our luck, but that wasn’t the end of it.
 As we bid farewell to this wonderful place, we saw another group on our way back to the main island.
 Three times in a day!
 We really lucked out.

 This time, we only visited 2 spots.
 Those were tiny parts of the whole thing, and it makes me wonder what other amazing things in this world I haven’t seen.
 This few hours of underwater experience gave me all sorts of feeling, and I remember all the time I was snorkeling, I kept wondering, ‘Is this even real?
 I don’t wanna get out.’
 I gotta say, that Prince Eric guy must be so handsome for Ariel to give up her mermaid life in exchange for a pair of feet…

 We came home feeling elated and grateful, and couldn’t stop talking about our experience in the days to come.
-That night, I found my back had turned red and I ended up sleeping on my side as my back really hurt.
+That night, I found my back had turned red and I ended up sleeping on my side as my back really hurt (thanks, sunburn!).
 Over the next couple of weeks, my skin would peel like crazy, and I learned my lesson: even my Asian skin (and a layer of sunscreen with 110 SPF) couldn’t handle the intense sun.
 But I’ve got to say, I want to do it again, even if I have to suffer in the next few weeks (I will keep reapplying sunscreen generously though, as I don’t want to make the same mistake).

 I have to say, this was one of the best experiences I have in my life, and I’ll make sure this won’t be my last time exploring the underwater world. ;)